norpie/mirabel/README.md

 # Mirabel
+>An AI software developer, by use of multiple agents.

+## Inspiration
+- [Devin](https://devin.ai)
+- [OpenHands](https://github.com/All-Hands-AI/OpenHands)

 > "If there's anything more important than my ego around, I want it caught and shot now."
 >
 — Douglas Adams, The Hitchhiker’s Guide to the Galaxy

-> An AI software developer, by use of multiple agents.

-## Inspiration
-- [Devin](https://devin.ai)
-- [OpenHands](https://github.com/All-Hands-AI/OpenHands)

 ## Overview